emilyastranova/OpenTimeTracker/CONTRIBUTING.md

 Explanation of the project structure:

-- `backend/`: Contains the backend code using Python FastAPI.
+- `ott_backend/`: Contains the backend code using Python FastAPI.
   - `app.py`: The entry point for the backend application.
+  - `backend/`: Contains the backend source code.
     - `api/`: Contains the API endpoints.
     - `models/`: Contains the data models used in the backend.
     - `services/`: Contains the backend services that handle business logic.
     - `utils/`: Contains utility modules for the backend.
-- `frontend/`: Contains the frontend code using Svelte.
+- `ott_frontend/`: Contains the frontend code using Svelte.
   - `public/`: Contains static assets and files served by the frontend.
   - `src/`: Contains the Svelte source code.
     - `components/`: Contains reusable Svelte components.